DayeemParkar/Image-Steganography-Using-an-Edge-Based-Embedding-Technique/README.md

-# Image Stegonagraphy Using an Edge Based Embedding Technique
+# Image Steganography Using an Edge Based Embedding Technique
 ## Prerequisites
 - Python 3.7 or above
 - Python virtual environment